airbop/airbop-client/README.md

 If you haven’t already, you’ll first want to read the article [Getting Started with AirBop](http://www.airbop.com) which describes the steps you need to take to start using AirBop.
 The following items are required to work with AirBop’s servers whose values need to be defined before building the sample project code:

-* Your Google API Project ID (from Google’s API console)
+* Your Google Project Number (from Google’s API console)
 * Your AirBop App Key
 * Your AirBop App Secret